BravoAlpha/CTF-Writeups/pwnable-silver-bullet/writeup.md

 RELRO     : FULL

 [FULL RELRO](https://ctf101.org/binary-exploitation/relocation-read-only/)
-Full RELRO makes the entire GOT read-only which removes the ability to perform a "GOT overwrite" attack, where the GOT address of a function is overwritten with the location of another function or a ROP gadget an attacker wants to run.
+makes the entire GOT read-only which removes the ability to perform a "GOT overwrite" attack, where the GOT address of a function is overwritten with the location of another function or a ROP gadget an attacker wants to run.

 [NX](https://ctf101.org/binary-exploitation/no-execute/)
-The No eXecute or the NX bit (also known as Data Execution Prevention or DEP) marks certain areas of the program as not executable, meaning that stored input or data cannot be executed as code.
+(also known as Data Execution Prevention or DEP) marks certain areas of the program as not executable, meaning that stored input or data cannot be executed as code.
 This is significant because it prevents attackers from being able to jump to custom shellcode that they've stored on